unexpectedjs/unexpected/documentation/assertions/any/to-satisfy.md

 ## array-like

 When satisfying against an array-like, length is always taken into account.
-The behaviour is thus to specify the specification of each item that is expected in the array:
+The effect is that the asasertion allows making statements via a specification of each element that is expected to be in the array:

 ```js
 expect([0, 1, 2], 'to satisfy', [0, 1]);